loualrid/CookieCrypt/README.md

     bundle exec rake db:migrate

-With the 1.1 update, more steps are required.
-After following the above steps or upgrading from a previous version, run the command:
+With the 1.1 update, more steps are required if you are upgrading from a previous install.
+If you are installing this gem for the first time, you can disregard everything up to "Customization" as the generator will only install exactly what you need.

+If you are upgrading from a previous version, run the command:

     bundle exec rails g cookie_crypt MODEL